 Whidden et al (2016) Altered potassium ATP channel signaling in mesenteric arteries of old high salt-fed rats.
 J Exerc Nutrition Biochem 20 58 PMID: 27508155

 Mathias and Weid (2013) Involvement of the NO-cGMP-K(ATP) channel pathway in the mesenteric lymphatic pump dysfunction observed in the guinea pig model of TNBS-induced ileitis.
 Am J Physiol Gastrointest Liver Physiol 304 G623 PMID: 23275612

 Lasker et al (2013) The sGC activator BAY 60-2770 has potent erectile activity in the rat.
 Am J Physiol Heart Circ Physiol 304 H1670 PMID: 23585129

 Erdos et al (2002) Alterations in KATP and KCa channel function in cerebral arteries of insulin-resistant rats.
 Am J Physiol Heart Circ Physiol 283 H2472 PMID: 12388242

 Do you know of a great paper that uses Cromakalim from Tocris?
-If so please let us know.
+Please let us know.